Detour: Delaware’s Routes

 The arc was drawn from a point atop the New Castle Courthouse, but someone must have flunked geometry because the semi-circle failed to match at the proper western point and thus, we now have the area of Delaware called The Wedge.

 Orient yourself south and begin the meander down Route 9 toward Lower Delaware.
 Here the bustle of the north gives way to marshes and farmland, endearingly called Slower Delaware.

-Route 9 parallels the Delaware River past neighborhoods and soccer fields to arrive in the midst an oil refinery.
+Route 9 parallels the Delaware River past neighborhoods and soccer fields to arrive in the midst of an oil refinery.
 This too is the heritage of industry and commerce that the Delaware River has brought to our region and why the port of New Castle was so important centuries ago.
 In Delaware, we are just grateful that the prevailing winds take the refinery fumes to the East.
-Sorry, New Jersey.

 Don’t blink or you’ll pass Delaware City, and you don’t want to miss the ferry to Fort Delaware.
 It takes little imagination to sense the spirits of civil war soldiers as you explore the cavernous, dank interior of the antique Alcatraz of the East.

 Passing over the C&D Canal on Route 1 provides for a pretty view, but pondering this engineering feat nearly 200 years old is well worth the pause.

 The 14-mile dredged canal connects the Chesapeake and Delaware bays, where private watercraft ride the wakes of giant barges, while bicyclists and joggers pepper the shores along a newly created greenway path.